Malassezia Pachydermatis (Fungal Infection of the Skin) in Dogs

 Diagnosis

 An important diagnostic test is cytologycytology is the study of cells, their structure, function, and chemistry.
-In medicine, it often refers to examining cells under a microscope for diagnosis of diseases., in which skin or ear swabs are examined under a microscope for the presence of yeast.
-The samples are applied to a slide, stained, and then evaluated microscopically.
+In medicine, it often refers to examining cells under a microscope for diagnosis of diseases., where skin or ear swabs are examined under a microscope for the presence of yeast.
+The samples are placed on a slide, stained, and then evaluated microscopically.
 A high number of Malassezia yeasts in the samples confirms the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Therapy

-In addition, it is crucial to treat any underlying conditions that promote Malassezia proliferation.
+Furthermore, it is crucial to treat any underlying conditions that promote the growth of Malassezia.
 This may include treating allergies, controlling hormonal imbalances, or improving overall skin health.
-A change in diet or supplementationSupplementation is the addition of nutrients, vitamins, or other substances to a normal diet to compensate for deficiencies or to support general health and well-being.
-In dogs and cats, supplementation may vary depending on their health condition and nutritional needs. may also be recommended to strengthen the skin barrier.
+Dietary changes or nutritional supplements may also be recommended to strengthen the skin barrier.

 Prognosis and follow-up care